EOR Malaysia: Employer of Record Services to Hire Without a Local Entity

 We're here to help

 Yes.
-The EOR is the registered employer with the Expatriate Services Division (ESD) and sponsors the pass on Xpats Gateway.
-It also coordinates FOMEMA medical screening and SOCSO Employment Insurance registration for foreign workers.
-Note that Employment Pass Category III is being phased out, so roles need to qualify under Category I or II.
+The EOR is the registered employer with the Expatriate Services Division and sponsors the Employment Pass on Xpats Gateway.
+The EOR also coordinates FOMEMA medical screening and SOCSO Employment Insurance registration for foreign workers.
+Note that Employment Pass Category III is being phased out, so most foreign roles must qualify under Category I (RM10,000+) or Category II (RM5,000–RM9,999).
+For visa and mobility services in markets where AYP is not your EOR, see our standalone Asia Mobility service.

 More questions?